Skip to main content

 2. Select settings on the left-hand menu

-3. Edit the text in ‘Table Type’ if you wish to reorder it or rename it entirely
+3. Edit the text in ‘Table Type’ if you wish to change the number'

 4. Edit the text in ‘Table Prefix’ - by default, the prefix is ‘table’